-Exceeds Expectations Meets Expectations Working Towards Expectations Below Expectation FOCUS AND ORGANIZATION The paper is clearly focused, coherently organized and contains: O An introduction that clearly states the student's specific purpose and interest O Paragraphs that flow in a logical manner O An insightful conclusion that explains why the experience was meaningful and instructive This paper is focused and well organized and contains: O An introduction that states the student's purpose and interest O Paragraphs that are generally logical O A conclusion that explains why the experience has been meaningful This paper has some organization and contains: o An introduction that is underdeveloped or lacks details regarding the students' purpose o Paragraphs that lack organization and logic o A conclusion that is underdeveloped and does not fully explain the impact of the student's experience This paper has little or no organization and contains: CONTENT This paper demonstrates: o A relevant and effective explanation of the project's origin o Evidence of a significant learning stretch or challenge o Reflective ideas that are both insightful and complex This paper demonstrates: o A relevant explanation of the project's origin o Some evidence of a learning stretch or challenge o Ideas that are somewhat reflective and contain some insights This paper demonstrates: O Some explanation of the project's origin O Minimal evidence of a learning stretch or challenge O Ideas that are minimally reflective or insightful This paper demonstrates: O Little to no explanation of the project's origin O Little to no evidence of a learning stretch or challenge O Ideas that are neither reflective nor insightful GRAMMAR CONVENTIONS This paper: o Is free of errors in grammar, usage, and the conventions of written language This paper: o Is generally free of errors in grammar, usage, and the conventions of written language This paper: O Contains errors in grammar, usage, and the conventions of written language This paper: Contains a variety of repeated errors in grammar, usage, and the conventions of written language FORMAT Paper is typed and exceeds length requirement.
-Paper is typed and meets length requirement.
-Paper is typed and nearly meets length requirement.
+Exceeds Expectations Meets Expectations Working Towards Expectations Below Expectation FOCUS AND ORGANIZATION The paper is clearly focused, coherently organized and contains: An introduction that clearly states the student's specific purpose and interest Paragraphs that flow in a logical manner An insightful conclusion that explains why the experience was meaningful and instructive This paper is focused and well organized and contains: An introduction that states the student's purpose and interest Paragraphs that are generally logical A conclusion that explains why the experience has been meaningful This paper has some organization and contains: An introduction that is underdeveloped or lacks details regarding the students' purpose Paragraphs that lack organization and logic A conclusion that is underdeveloped and does not fully explain the impact of the student's experience This paper has little or no organization and contains: Irrelevant or no introduction No paragraphs or paragraphs that lack organization and logic Irrelevant or no conclusion CONTENT This paper demonstrates: A relevant and effective explanation of the project's origin Evidence of a significant learning stretch or challenge Reflective ideas that are both insightful and complex This paper demonstrates: A relevant explanation of the project's origin Some evidence of a learning stretch or challenge Ideas that are somewhat reflective and contain some insights This paper demonstrates: Some explanation of the project's origin Minimal evidence of a learning stretch or challenge Ideas that are minimally reflective or insightful This paper demonstrates: Little to no explanation of the project's origin Little to no evidence of a learning stretch or challenge Ideas that are neither reflective nor insightful GRAMMAR CONVENTIONS This paper: o Is free of errors in grammar, usage, and the conventions of written language This paper: o Is generally free of errors in grammar, usage, and the conventions of written language This paper: O Contains errors in grammar, usage, and the conventions of written language This paper: o Contains a variety of repeated errors in grammar, usage, and the conventions of written language FORMAT Paper is typed and exceeds length requirement.
+Paper is typed and meets length requirement. • Paper is typed and nearly meets length requirement.
 Paper is not typed or clearly does not meet length requirement.